When we listen to our favorite musicians, we tend to think of them they are just that – artists. Yet, little is known what it’s like to be one today.

 Role 1: The Musician

 This one is obvious, isn’t it?
-Whether you are a vocalist or play an instrument, developing this craft for any musician is essential to progressing music career.
-This aspect of being an artist surprisingly becomes overlooked as time moves on.
-Studio tricks and sound technologies allow artists to cut corners where talent lacks.
+Whether you are a vocalist or play an instrument, developing this craft for any musician is essential to progressing your music career.
+This aspect of being an artist gets overlooked surprisingly often.

 Role 2: The Performer

 The best artists in the world are constantly trying to find ways to innovate their live performances since concerts are a very sufficient income stream and another point of music monetization for artists.

 Role 3: The Entrepreneur

 Most artists have to learn how to promote their music as they have no business education and even the slightest idea of how to do that.
-Similarly, artists have to either learn how to run their music business - learn about music distribution, promotion, public relationship, and marketing tools - or they can hire a manager to take care of the business aspects while they deliver the music.
+Similarly, artists have to either learn how to run their music business (learn about music distribution, promotion, public relationship, and marketing tools) or they hire a manager to take care of the business aspects while they deliver the music.

 Role 4: The Marketer

 Marketing is no doubt an incredibly important aspect of every artist’s career.
 Social media and various music platforms have allowed artists to market their music to their fans easily.
 It no longer requires hundreds of thousands of dollars to pull this off.
-It is enough for the artist to understand some fundamental aspects of how to market and sell music online.
+It's enough for the artist to understand some fundamental aspects of how to market and sell music online.
 This knowledge is power.

 Role 5: The Public Figure

 Artists are public figures today.
 Fans respect the opinions of the artists they admire.
 In fact, many fans actually want to hear what artists have to say when it comes to hot topics such as politics, current social issues.
 The stances you take, the brands you partner with, the statements you make – all this has a massive impact on your followers and your career.

 Clearly, being an artist goes far beyond music creation.
 It is a hard work of managing multiple roles while still finding time to create unforgettable music masterpieces.
 For all the fans out there, let this be a reason to continue to support the artists you love.
 And if you are an artist – don’t worry, you can do it!